michalchudziak/react-native-geolocation/README.md

 ### iOS

-You need to include the `NSLocationWhenInUseUsageDescription` key in Info.plist to enable geolocation when using the app.
+You need to include `NSLocationWhenInUseUsageDescription` and `NSLocationAlwaysAndWhenInUseUsageDescription` in `Info.plist` to enable geolocation when using the app.
+If your app supports iOS 10 and earlier, the `NSLocationAlwaysUsageDescription` key is also required.
+If these keys are not present in the `Info.plist`, authorization requests fail immediately and silently.
 Geolocation is enabled by default when you create a project with `react-native init`.

 In order to enable geolocation in the background, you need to include the 'NSLocationAlwaysUsageDescription' key in Info.plist and add location as a background mode in the 'Capabilities' tab in Xcode.